tebl/C64-JoyKEY/documentation/building.md

 ***) Breakable dual row pin headers can be used here, but I find it is nicer to use a 2x5 pin connector here instead.
 The easiest way to get a cable like this is to order a couple of 2x5 pin IDC cable (usually listed as *AVR* or *JTAG* cable) with sufficient length, cut off the end you don't need and then attach a female DB9 connector of the IDC variety.
 Pre-made cables have been observed on ebay, but have not seen any that are more than 20cm in length.

 ****) I've been using the cheaper Gateron clones and they work well for this type of use, you can use either the 3- or 5-pin variety.
 The green and blue switches are the ones that have a clicky sound, pick a different colour if that is not something you'd be interested in.
 Keycaps are usually listed as blank mechanical gaming MX-compatible keycaps.

+## 2.1 Adapters
+The necessity for adapters will depend on the type of systems that you have, so I've separated the BOM for those into separate joysticks.
+See document [adapters](https://github.com/tebl/C64-JoyKEY/blob/main/documentation/adapters.md) for a list of available and tested adapters, click on the ones you are interested in to get a BOM for those.